owlhub/owlhub/docs/app-guides/aws-integration-guide.md

 1. In the permissions page, search for and select the following policies:
    - `SecurityAudit` - Provides read-only access to security configuration

+   If you plan to use Organization Mode (see below), also add:
+   - `AWSOrganizationsReadOnlyAccess` - Provides read-only access to AWS Organizations

 2. Click **Next: Tags** (adding tags is optional)
 3. Click **Next: Review**
 4. Enter a name for the role (e.g., `OwlHub_CASB_Auditor`)